Sam-programs/autopairs.nvim/backstory.md

 i was on the c/c++ help server on discord
 trying to help people then someone ran the /howto Choosing an IDE/Editor command
 i noticed micro was on a the terminal editors list i went to check it out for fun
-then i notice it had autopairs which were something i hated from vscode(because they were so bad)
+then i notice it had autopairs which were something i hated from vscode(because they were so bad like why do you close the pair for me if i have to press it to exit out of it)
 i then realised how helpful they can be
 ## development
 i ddg'd "vim brackets" hoping for a plugin but i found a stackoverflow question with an answer that was in vanilla vim